dortania/OpenCore-Install-Guide/ktext.md

 * [USBInjectAll](https://bitbucket.org/RehabMan/os-x-usb-inject-all/downloads/)
   * Used for injecting Intel USB controllers on systems without defined USB ports in ACPI
-  * Not needed on Skylake and newer
+  * Shouldn't be needed on Skylake and newer
   * Does not work on AMD CPUs **at all**

 * [XHCI-unsupported](https://github.com/RehabMan/OS-X-USB-Inject-All)